 I enjoy agility and plyometrics in this model.
 The responsive midsole provides you with a fair amount of feedback when doing various bounding activities.
 Plus, the flex grooves on the outsole provide a nice level of multi-direction traction for forward, lateral, and backward movement.

-For anyone who does more casual plyometric work or wants this model for HIIT workouts, I think you’ll enjoy the overall construction of this shoe.
+For anyone who does more casual plyometric work or wants this model for HIIT, I think you’ll enjoy the overall construction of this shoe.
 The only real caveat to this model for athletic-focused training including HIIT, plyometrics, and agility work is that the toe box can be a tad uncomfortable at times.

 Reebok Nanoflex TR for Day-to-Day Wear and Shorter Runs